 Neptun Werft - an example of an integrated management system

 NEPTUN WERFT is looking ahead: those responsible want to use their experience as a basis for further certifications as a benchmark for their partner companies.
 NEPTUN Logistik GmbH will be the first to do so.
-And the large MEYER WERFT will also be able to benefit from the IMS know-how of its "little sister" - and the Rostock-based company may well be proud of this.
+And the big MEYER WERFT will also be able to benefit from the IMS know-how of its "little sister" - and the Rostock-based company may well be a little proud of this.

 Never miss a thing...

 With our free newsletter we keep you up to date on audits, management systems and certifications.
-Read our best practice examples and get tips for your notes.
+Read our best practice examples and get tips for your diary.

 September 30, 2021: ISO 45001 has replaced BS OHSAS